solliancenet/azure-synapse-analytics-ga-content-packs/hands-on-labs/lab-01/README.md

 You are now ready to create the Azure Machine Learning linked service.

-To create a new linked service, open Synapse Studio, select the `Manage` hub, select `Linked services`, and the select `+ New`.
+To create a new linked service, open your Synapse workspace, open Synapse Studio, select the `Manage` hub, select `Linked services`, and the select `+ New`.
 In the search field from the `New linked service` dialog, enter `Azure Machine Learning`.
 Select the `Azure Machine Learning` option and then select `Continue`.

 ![Create new linked service in Synapse Studio](./../media/lab-01-ex-01-task-01-new-linked-service.png)